15.9 Program Income

 B. Who do I Contact When Income is Anticipated or Generated from a Federal Award?

-Department administrators should contact Research Financial Compliance & Services (RFCS) or the Office of Sponsored Research (OSR) for guidance and directions if the PI plans to, or does, generate income from a Federal project.
-The rate of charging to use labs, services, materials, etc. is reviewed and approved by RFCS.
+Department administrators should contact Research Administration Policy and Compliance (RAPC) or the Office of Sponsored Research (OSR) for guidance and directions if the PI plans to, or does, generate income from a Federal project.
+The rate of charging to use labs, services, materials, etc. is reviewed and approved by RAPC.
 In addition, the rates may need to be submitted to the government.

 C. How do I set up a PTA for Program Income?